smelukov/bundle-internals/README.md

 });
 ```

+## Why not builtin webpack Stats object?

+First of all it is

 ## Data Analyzing

 This plugin will be used in [Webpack Runtime Analyzer](https://github.com/smelukov/webpack-runtime-analyzer/) V2 But for now, you can load debug data from your bundle to [Jora Sandbox](https://discoveryjs.github.io/jora-sandbox/) and make some interesting queries to it.